 Shape dough into 12 balls and place in a 9" x 13" pan lined with parchment.
 Balls should be evenly spaced but not quite touching.

 Cover loosely with a dishcloth or oiled plastic wrap.
-Allow dough to rest for 10-15 minutes in a draft-free area.
+Allow dough to rest for 10-15 minutes in a warm, draft-free area.

 Preheat oven to 400° F (205 °C).